wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/using-http-endpoints.md

-# Using an HTTP Endpoint
+# Using the HTTP Endpoint

 See the examples given below on how to effectively use the HTTP endpoint.